Boyne Highlands Resort

-The 72-hole Boyne Highlands Resort is one of the premier golf resorts in the Midwest.
+The 72-hole Highlands at Harbor Springs is one of the premier golf resorts in the Midwest.
 Activities are aplenty during summer: Ziplining, adventure camp, horseback riding, tennis, chairlift rides, Segway tours, hiking and biking.
 A heated swimming pool and the state's largest outdoor hot tub are gathering spots.
 The complimentary Cuff Links par 3 course is right out back of the ivy-covered main lodge.
 Other accommodations range from the Bartley House, Heather Highlands Inn, Alpine Village, Ross Cottages, Arthur Hills Townhomes, Heather Highlands Townhouses and home rentals.
 The Young Americans Dinner Theatre entertain all summer long.
 With more than 10 eateries, no guest goes hungry.
 The Boyne Golf Academy can help your game prepare for The Heather, host of multiple Michigan Amateurs.Facts

 Amenities